European Mangle Boards: The Fascinating Folk Art of Smoothing Laundry

 Mangle Boards: The Art of Ironing with Love and Wood

-Ringerikes Museum displays four very different mangle boards from various eras, the oldest from the early 1700 hundreds.
+Ringerikes Museum displays four very different mangle boards from various eras, the oldest of which dates back to the early 1700s.
 Mangle boards are an old-fashioned tool used to smooth (iron) linen.
 The oldest known mangle board is dated 1444 (found in Bergen, Norway), while the youngest one displayed at the museum is from the 19th century.
-So, we are talking about a household tool used in Northern Europe and Scandinavia for over 400 years!
+We are talking about a household tool that has been used in Northern Europe and Scandinavia for over 400 years.

 Mangle boards are genuine pieces of art.
 Some of the carvings are incredibly intricate, and others are pretty simple.
 But they all have a story to tell, a history to share, and a beauty to admire.
 Mangle boards are more than just wooden boards.
 They are expressions of love, culture, and tradition.
 In Norway, the mangle board was often made as a wedding proposal gift, which I find pretty amusing.
 Times sure have changed.

-The boards, carved from a single piece of wood, were used together with a round wooden stick to smooth and roll cotton and linen and flatten textiles like sheets, tablecloths, and clothing.
+The boards, carved from a single piece of wood, were used in conjunction with a round wooden stick to smooth and roll cotton and linen, as well as to flatten textiles such as sheets, tablecloths, and clothing.

-It was a very useful tool, but also hard work and required skill.
+It was a handy tool, but also hard work and required skill.
 To smooth laundry with a mangle board, one had to balance the handle in one hand and press the board firmly on the roller with the other.
-The board had to glide over the roller smoothly and steadily without harming the board or the fabric.
+The board had to glide smoothly and steadily over the roller without harming either the board or the fabric.
 The cloth had to be moist enough to be flattened but not too wet to create creases or marks.
-The mangle board was also bulky and cumbersome to work with, demanding a lot of time and energy to manage a laundry pile.
+The mangle board was also bulky and cumbersome to work with, requiring a significant amount of time and energy to manage a laundry pile.

 How an Old-Fashioned Iron Became a Symbol of Love